syl21b/Car-Price-Prediction/README.txt

     seaborn - for additional data visualization, including heatmap. train_test_split and cross_val_predict - from sklearn.model_selection for splitting datasets and cross-validation.

-Please install these libraries (such as statsmodels, numpy, pandas, matplotlib, sklearn, ISLP,seaborn, requests, zipfile, io, and os) before you run the program if needed.
+Please install these libraries (statsmodels, numpy, pandas, matplotlib, sklearn, ISLP,seaborn, requests, zipfile, io, and os) before you run the program if needed.